Xin Xianying: Foreseeing Zhong Hui's downfall

 When the Wei general Zhong Hui was appointed as General Who Guards the West (鎮西將軍) in 263, Xin Xianying asked her nephew Yang Hu: "Why is Zhong Shiji going to the west?"
 Yang Hu replied: "He is leading a campaign to conquer Shu."
 Xin Xianying then cautioned Yang Hu: "Zhong Hui is wilful and unbridled in his ways.
 This is a sign that he won't remain subordinate to others for long.
 I believe that he may rebel in the future."

 When Zhong Hui was about to leave for the campaign against Shu, he wrote to the Wei imperial court to seek permission to bring along Yang Xiu (羊琇), Xin Xianying's son, as a military adviser.
 Xin Xianying lamented: "In the past, I was worried for the State.
 Today, trouble has come to my family."
 Yang Xiu appealed to the Wei regent Sima Zhao to not accompany Zhong Hui on the campaign, but Sima Zhao denied his request.
 Before Yang Xiu left, Xin Xianying advised him: "Always be mindful of your actions.
 The junzis of ancient times were filial towards their parents at home, and loyal to their states outside home.
 When you do your job, always think about what your duty is.
 When you face a question of morality, always think about where you stand.
 Don't make your parents worry about you.
 When you are in the army, being benevolent towards others will go a long way to help you."

 In March 264, after successfully conquering Shu for Wei, Zhong Hui started a rebellion against Wei.
 However, the rebellion failed when some of Zhong Hui's men mutinied against him and killed him.
 Yang Xiu remained unharmed throughout the rebellion.

-Death
+Death and appraisal

 Xin Xianying died in 269 during the reign of Emperor Wu in the Western Jin dynasty.
 She was 79 (by East Asian age reckoning) at the time of her death.

-Appraisal

 Since her childhood, Xin Xianying had been studying and reading, which girls in her time did not normally do.
 She was also known for her intelligence, talent and wisdom.

 Xin Xianying was also known for leading a simple and frugal life.
 When her nephew Yang Hu once sent her a silk blanket as a gift, she found the gift too expensive so she returned it to him.